yasirroni/binder-profiling/README.md

 # binder-profiling

 Website implementation of [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) to help you understand your data using [MyBinder](https://mybinder.org/) cloud services.
+Also available on [Google Colab](https://colab.research.google.com/).

 ## Requirements